App Building Guidelines

 The Map Input tool gives the App consumer the ability to select a location or draw a polygon or line using the map input feature.
 Map questions should be short but descriptive and a base map should always be used.
 When choosing a base map, make sure you select Most Recent Vintage.

 Finally, if Draw mode is selected, ensure User Can Label Features is always checked.
 This gives the user the option to add a name to each of their custom polygons.

 When saving an App to the Gallery, if the output of the report is rendered as PCXML, the application provides the option for the end users to not only preview the report on the web, but to also download the report in any of our supported report formats.
 Supported report formats include; PDF, Microsoft Word, Microsoft Excel and HTML.

-When authoring an App the output can be any of our supported report formats, to utilize PCXML set the Output Mode in the Render Tool to Choose a Specific Output File, and for the Output File, use <Name of the App>.pcxml.
+When authoring an App the output can be any of our supported report formats, to utilize PCXML set the Output Mode in the Render tool to Choose a Specific Output File, and for the Output File, use